wp-plugins/bepro-listings/readme.txt

 * Consider altering the options located under the newly created admin menu for BePro Listings.
 Go to the "BePro Listings->options" menu

-* It is strongly recommended that beginners keep the "Ajax on" option selected.
+* Via admin options, it is strongly recommended that beginners keep the "Ajax on" option selected.
 Look under the "Search/listings" tab.
 This simplifies the use of widgets and shortcodes, since you won't have to worry about url forwarding.

 * Use shortcodes for user interaction.
 Create a wordpress page, name it "listings" and place this shortcode in the content area [bl_all_in_one]

 * (optional) Use widgets for user interaction.
 Add the search filter widget to your sidebars.
 Go to "Appearance->widgets" and add the search filter to your sidebar.

-* (optional) If interested in having user submit listings to your website, create another page an call it "submit a listing".
+* (optional) If interested in having user submit listings to your website, create another page and call it "submit a listing".
 In the content of that page, place the following shortcode [create_listing_form]

+* (optional) If interested in having users manage their own listings, create a profile page and name it "My Listings".
+In the content of that page, place the following shortcode [bl_my_listings]

+* (optional) Consider creating a template file for the Listing Detail Pages.
+This requires php knowledge and documentation is available on our website

 * (optional) Install any needed add-ons.
 Visit our website to view addon options which expand functionality

-* (optional) Consider creating a template file for the Listing Detail Pages.
-This requires php knowledge and documentation is available on our website

 * (optional) Install BePro Cart (100% free) to facilitate payments.
 Download it from our website www.beprosoftware.com